GoogleContainerTools/kpt-functions-sdk/docs/user_guide.md

 ### Coding

-You can now start developing the function using your favorite IDE, e.g.:
+You can now start coding the function using your favorite IDE, e.g. [VSCode][3]:

 ```console
 code .